Skip to Content

 Hindu statues at the Batu Caves

-Though most of the Batu Caves complex is dedicated to Hindu religious shrines, certain areas have recently been developed for sports, leisure and tourism.
+Though most of the Batu Caves complex is dedicated to Hindu religious shrines, certain areas have recently been developed for sports, leisure, and tourism.

 The Dark Cave, located below the main Temple Cave, is set aside for caving tours.
+Several unique animal species live within the cave, including rare spiders and fruit bats.

 The dramatic limestone cliffs also make the Batu Caves a wonderful place to rock climb.

-Some routes are quite easy with simple handholds, while others can be technical and include overhangs.
+Away from the shrines, you'll find beautiful climbing routes along the cliff walls.
+Some routes are accessible with simple handholds, while others can be technical and include overhangs.

 Rewarding meal at the Batu Caves